-Galaxy Gaming and Konquer Announce Igaming Content Licensing Agreement
+Galaxy Gaming and Konquer Announce iGaming Content Licensing Agreement

 About Galaxy Gaming

 Headquartered in Las Vegas, Nevada, Galaxy Gaming (galaxygaming.com) develops and distributes innovative games, bonusing systems, and technology solutions to physical and online casinos worldwide.
 Galaxy Gaming offers games that are proven to perform developed by gaming experts and backed by the highest level of customer support.
-Through its subsidiary, Progressive Games Partners, Galaxy Gaming is the world’s leading licensor of proprietary table games to the online gaming industry.
+Galaxy Gaming Digital is the world’s leading licensor of proprietary table games to the online gaming industry.
 Connect with Galaxy Gaming on Facebook, YouTube, Instagram, and Twitter.

 About Konquer